 Therefore, it’s important to understand the distinction between onboarding and orientation and training, along with informal and formal new employee onboarding processes.

 It’s not uncommon for companies to use these terms interchangeably, but onboarding differs from orientation in a few respects.

-Orientation, on the other hand, is a time-based activity that typically looks a bit more administrative—think about HR paperwork and payroll setup, first-week team-building activities, IT and workplace safety training, etc.
+Orientation, on the other hand, is a time-based activity that typically looks a bit more administrative.
+(Think about HR paperwork and payroll setup, first-week team-building activities, IT and workplace safety training, et cetera.)

 Onboarding vs training